 Show All Answers

-For all work performed in and/or the placement of a dumpster, refuse bin or temporary moving pod in the public right-of-way.
-A public right-of-way is defined as any street, road, highway, sidewalk or easement that is owned, leased or controlled by the City.
+A public right-of-way is defined as any street, road, highway, sidewalk, or easement that is owned, leased, or controlled by the City.

-Private developers, licensed contractors & utility companies.
-Residents and HOAs may only apply for dumpster, refuse bin and temporary moving pod permits.
+Private developers, licensed contractors, and utility companies.
+Residents and HOAs may only apply for dumpster, refuse bin, and temporary moving pod permits.

 Encroachment permit application reviews may take up to 10 working days.
 Any requests for an emergency encroachment permit will be evaluated on a case-by-case basis.